Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ![The Teams navigation menu opened with a list of teams in it](../images/teams-list.png)

 By scrolling down you are able to navigate all your teams and their projects.
-If you bookmarked a team or project to keep it at hand, you can select bookmarks to find it faster.
+If you bookmarked a team or project to keep it at hand, you can select _Bookmarks_ to find it faster.
 Under each project's name you will find the team it belongs to (see below).

 ![Teams navigation menu opened and Bookmarks selected](../images/teams-bookmarks.png)

-To **navigate to any team**, just click/tap over it.
+To navigate to any team, just click/tap over it.

 ### How can I discover and join other teams?

 To become a team member you first need to discover your new team.
 Select the _Join or Create a Team_ button at the end of your teams' list to open a dialog with the available teams to join.

 ![Join or Create a Team blue button](../images/join-create-button.png)